lksoon/Getting-CleaningData_Project/README.md

-# "Project for Getting and Cleaning Data"
+# Project for Getting and Cleaning Data

 The goal of this project is to prepare tidy data that can be used for later analysis.